FlamingSpork/phonectf/solve_writeup.md

 A [Telecommunications device for the deaf (TDD)](https://en.wikipedia.org/wiki/Telecommunications_device_for_the_deaf) is a system that allows text to be transmitted over a telephone line.
 In most countries, there's a TDD relay service that deaf people can call and be connected with a relay operator, who will speak on their behalf and relay the conversation over the TDD.
-The TDD works by encoding letters as a series of frequency-modulated beeps at 10 characters a second.
+The TDD works by encoding letters as a series of frequency-modulated Baudot beeps at 10 characters a second.
+The system was designed for civilian use, which led some people looking at the clue down the wrong path for some sort of military RTTY.

 I've configured my telephone system to listen for the `A` tones on the line connected to extension 1 and play the TDD tones that make up the flag when it gets `A`.
 The flag and clue are a play on the title of the film Flash Gordon, which I haven't actually seen, but I know has an outstanding Queen soundtrack.

-I came up with this challenge after looking at my line~~man~~woman's set, which has buttons for the AUTOVON tones and after wondering what it would take to use a payphone TTY for its intended purpose.
+I came up with this challenge after looking at my line~~man~~woman's set, which has buttons for the AUTOVON tones and after wondering what it would take to use a [payphone TTY](https://twitter.com/Flaming_Spork/status/1504902391094784006) for its intended purpose.
 ![two telephone linemans sets on a green background. one is black and has a rotary dial, the other is blue and has an oddly wide telephone keypad and several switches](lineman.jpg)

 ### Solving/Testing